ejmr/LNVL/docs/Instructions.md

 must be a string naming an `LNVL.Scene` object accessible in global scope, i.e. from the `_G` table.

+### Deactivate-Character ###

+The `deactivate-character` opcode tells LNVL to no longer draw a character to the screen.

+1. `character`: An instance of `LNVL.Character` representing the character to deactivate.

 ### Draw-Character ###

 The `draw-character` opcode renders a character to screen.
 The opcode